tawasta/mrp/mrp_production_analytic_account/README.rst

 Known issues / Roadmap
 ======================
-- Does not allow selecting default location from project
+- Does not allow selecting default location from projanalytic accountect
 - Does not allow differentiating source and destination locations

 Credits